csmukherjee/home/_pages/teaching.md

 1. Currently a **CURVE PhD mentor** for the Academic year 2023-2024, advising two students on the visualization of high-dimensional data.

+   CURVE is a year-long undergraduate research program held in USC, where students actively participate in research.
+I will be adding more details as the semester progresses!

-2. **SHINE Mentor** for Summer 2022.
+3. **SHINE Mentor** for Summer 2022.
 Advised two students on the basics of PCA when applied to biological data.

+     Shine is a K-12 outreach program held in the Summers by the Viterbi School of Engineering, where high schoolers get research exposure as well as participate in some of the work.